Home Safety Checklist

 - Life Enrichment.
 Are meaningful activities and events planned each day?
 What about evenings and weekends?
 Are there any opportunities for community outings (shopping, movies, etc.)?
 How many staff members help with activities?
 How do they accommodate the physical limitations your loved one has?

 - Talk with Staff, Residents and Visitors.
 As you visit communities, a good way to gain insight is to introduce yourself to other family members you see there and to residents if that feels appropriate.
 Ask them how long they or their loved one has lived there.
 What do they like about the community?
 What would they like to see improved?

-If you need help finding assisted living for a veteran in Virginia, please contact Commonwealth Assisted Living.
+If you need help finding assisted living for a veteran, please contact Commonwealth Senior Living.